 - Arrange to cut below mid height of the bottle all the way around using sharp scissors or preferably a sharp craft knife.
 Remove the lid to make cutting easier.
-Replace lid once cut is complete. - A Sharp scissors or craft knives can leave a ragged cut edge on the bottle that may scratch fingers and hands.
-Care should be taken at all times. - 2 Carefully place the pots with the planted seeds on the bottom portion of the bottle and add a little water, as the pots should still be moist after planting. - Place the top part of the bottle back on, overlapping the base or vice versa depending on the shape of the bottle, to create a snug fit. - Add a label and place somewhere light but not in direct sunlight.
-Frequently check that the mini-greenhouse has not began to dry out.
-After about a week the seedlings should appear, then remove the cap and keep moist.
-The mini-greenhouse can be used to let the students carry their sunflowers home.
+Replace lid once cut is complete. - Sharp scissors or craft knives can leave a ragged cut edge on the bottle that may scratch fingers and hands.
+Care should be taken at all times. - Carefully place the pots with the planted seeds on the bottom portion of the bottle and add a little water, as the pots should still be moist after planting. - 3